libxengine/libxengine/README.en.md

 Use git to pull directly

 #### Linux
 Only supports BIT64 bit system.
 We provide an environment to run the installation script, the installation script is based on RockyLinux 9_x64 and Ubuntu22.04_x64.
 Our software supports RockyLinux,RedHat, Centos, Ubuntu and Debian.
 If you are not using these systems, then you need to check our dependent libraries and install them, you can view the installation method through the -h parameter of the installation script.
-Note: UBUNTU (DEBIAN) and RockyLinux (REDHAT) cores are separate, It is currently not compatible at the same time.
+Note: UBUNTU (DEBIAN) and RockyLinux (REDHAT) cores are separate, It is currently not compatible.
 ###### how to use
 open terminal
 cd libxengine